wdomski/ARClab/ex/FreeRTOS/README.md

 In this exercise you have to fill out following gaps:
 - include all necessary headers **stdio.h**,
+- start PWM generation for TIM1, channel 3 for **TIMER3** connector,
 - start TIM6 in time base mode with interrupts,
 - start ADC1 in DMA mode,
 - write code that will prints measured data periodically,